tiiuae/ghaf/docs/src/technologies/hypervisor_options.md

 ```
 ### Adding an option to the hypervisor command line

-Microvm may not supply parameters for all possible options - e.g. adding additional devices.
+Microvm may not supply parameters for all possible options - e.g. adding specific devices.
 Processing of all microvm configuration options is
 done in the mentioned above hypervisor’s runner .nix file

 The runners support the ``extraArgs`` parameter.
 It allows setting any option in qemu command line invocation.
 Its value is a list of strings.
 In this